moonbit-community/opentelemetry.mbt/DEVENV.md

 The helper scripts under `integration/otlp/scripts/*.mjs` require Node.js.

-All examples pin the collector to version `0.150.1` to reduce environment drift.
+All examples pin the collector to version `0.150.1`.

 ## Shared Conventions